 Buy your entry ticket to Acropolis in advance from the Greek Official e-ticketing service here.
 Follow the simple steps below to book your online ticket for Acropolis:

-• However, you should keep in mind that if you change your mind, those tickets are NOT REFUNDABLE.
-If this is the case you better book your tickets from a travel agency.
-Please send me a message if you need one).
+- However, you should keep in mind that if you change your mind, those tickets are NOT REFUNDABLE.
+If this is the case you better book your tickets on a participating site such as GetYourGuide.

 8. Parthenon throughout the centuries.
 Destruction in many parts…